Camp Alden |

 Camp Stewart (2)

 A temporary Army camp.
 Replaced by Fort Lane.

 Located at Hailey's Ferry near Upper Table Rock, east of town.
 A temporary camp established after the "Battle of Evans Creek" (August 1853) that was replaced by Fort Lane after only a few weeks.
 Hailey's Ferry later became known as Bybee's Ferry.

 A temporary U.S. Army post at the Rogue River and Stewarts Creek.
 The Treaty of Table Rock was signed here in September 1853.

 (1853 - 1856), near Central Point

 A log stockade not far from Lower Table Rock, a place considered sacred by Indians.
 Site located on the south side of the Rogue River, near the mouth of Bear Creek, four miles east of town.
 It was built by the U.S. Army Dragoons (after the Table Rock Treaty) to protect the Rogue River Indian Agency on the north side of the river.
-A D.A.R. marker is located about one-quarter mile north of the old community of Tolo.
+A D.A.R. stone marker, about 200 yards from the actual site, is located about one-quarter mile north of the old community of Tolo.

 Fort (David) Birdseye